Meet the CAPS Staff

 Clinical Coordinator

 Karen Lee Tsugawa (she/her) joined the CAPS team in 2008.
-Karen graduated from UCLA with a major in Psychology and minor in Applied Developmental Psychology and then received her Master of Science in Marriage and Family Therapy from Northwestern University in Chicago.
+Karen graduated from UCLA with a major in Psychology and a minor in Applied Developmental Psychology and then received her Master of Science in Marriage and Family Therapy from Northwestern University in Chicago.
 She currently sees individuals and couples for counseling at CAPS and enjoys working with the diverse student population at UC Berkeley.
 Karen also serves as the CAPS Clinical Coordinator assisting with day-to-day clinical operations and various projects supporting our clinical programs.

 Clinical interests: Mental health, college adjustment, transitions, relationship issues, family dynamics, multicultural identities, and Asian/Asian American identity development.